New Testament: Rulers & Officials

 Approximately 2 references

-Renowned Pharisee and teacher of the Law, Paul's instructor (Acts 22:3).
+Pharisee and teacher of the Law, Paul's instructor (Acts 22:3).
 Advised the Sanhedrin to leave the apostles alone: "If this plan or this undertaking is of man, it will fail; but if it is of God, you will not be able to overthrow them" (Acts 5:38-39).
-Grandson of the great Rabbi Hillel.
+Grandson of Rabbi Hillel.

 Key references: Acts 5:34, Acts 22:3